 Housing is Our Absolute Focus

-- Posted by Author: Eric in Category: News | 3 min read
+- Posted by Author: Bronwyn Halfpenny in Category: News | 3 min read

 Housing is our priority.
 To the Victorian government, housing has the utmost importance.
 The Housing Statement, which details the biggest housing reform in decades, was released on 20 September.
 It aims to boost housing supply and affordability in Victoria.
 The Housing Statement continues the focus of precinct planning in the growth areas of Melbourne, but contains a renewed focus on established Melbourne.